 McKinsey interviews have 2 rounds with 4-6 total interviews, each combining an interviewer-led case (25 min) with a PEI behavioral deep-dive (20 min).
-The Solve assessment is required before interviews.
+The Solve assessment is typically required before interviews (coverage varies by region and intake year — confirm with your McKinsey recruiter).
 Unlike BCG and Bain, McKinsey controls the case pace—you respond to their questions rather than driving the analysis.

 Executive Summary: The McKinsey interview is distinct for its interviewer-led cases (where they direct the flow) and the rigorous Personal Experience Interview (PEI), which dictates ~50% of your score.
 For 2026, expect continued emphasis on the Solve game digital assessment and potentially new AI-driven pilots like "Lilli."